 Hemangiomas are usually small, but can grow to be quite large.
 Hemangiomas of the skin normally begin as small scratches or red patches on the skin that form during the first two or three weeks of life.
 Hemangiomas in infants tend to grow rapidly for the following four to six months.

 After this period of growth, hemangiomas enter a resting phase.
 They should remain the same size for several months or years and then begin to shrink.
-According to the National Institutes of Health, half of all hemangiomas disappear by age five and 90 percent are gone by age nine (NIH, 2010).

 If a cavernous hemangioma is in an area that could interfere with sight or breathing (around the eyes, nose, or throat), treatment may be necessary.
-Treatment might also be required if the hemangioma is very large or ulcerates (breaks open and bleeds), causing discomfort.
+Treatment might also be necessary if the hemangioma is very large or ulcerates (breaks open and bleeds), causing discomfort.

-If the hemangioma is growing quickly, corticosteroids such as prednisone can be used to slow or stop the growth.
+If the hemangioma is growing quickly, corticosteroids such as prednisone can slow or stop the growth.
 They may be given orally, applied topically, or injected into the hemangioma.
 The potential side effects of these medications are serious and may include poor growth, high blood sugar and blood pressure, and cataracts.

 Complications from hemangiomas are extremely rare.
-However, they can occur if a hemangioma grows very quickly or in a dangerous location.
+However, they can occur if a hemangioma grows very quickly or is in a dangerous location.
 Potential complications include: